-Camilla Engström was born in Örebro, Sweden, in 1989.
-Having tested the water in Shanghai and New York City, she landed in Los Angeles.
 Her bucolic, metaphysical landscapes celebrate the healing properties of Mother Nature.
-Their trippy, hallucinogenic palette and voluptuous curving forms call to mind the cut-outs of Henri Matisse and their spiritual energy owes much to Georgia O’Keeffe, Yayoi Kusama and her fellow Swede Hilma Af Klint.
-Hailed as both “feminist and fecund”, Engström’s art offers an uplifting riff on millennial preoccupations spawned from the digital realm, from body shaming to the cult of the self.
+The trippy, hallucinogenic colours and voluptuous curving forms call to mind the cut-outs of Henri Matisse, while channelling the female energy of Georgia O’Keeffe, and her fellow Swede Hilma Af Klint.
+Hailed as both “feminist and fecund”, Engström’s art offers an uplifting riff on millennials’ preoccupations spawned by the digital realm, from body shaming to the cult of the self.